adenda/cornucopia/README.md

 ## Operations

-The following keys for Kafka messages correspond to operations to be performed in Cornucopia.
+The following keys for messages correspond to operations to be performed in Cornucopia.

 ### Add or Remove a Node